Rye29/CMPM-121/Project_2/README.txt

-            -said that a lot of cards are related to deck behaviour, but coupling was neccesary due to the data driven approach I went with -advised that I make the draw pile its own class
+            -said that a lot of cards are related to deck behaviour, but coupling was neccesary due to the data driven approach I went with -advised that I make the draw pile its own class -Marcus Ochoa:
+            -said the same thing as Jaren, enumeration system would be more robust -style is a little inconsistent, namely with variable names

   What I did:
     -I added in more comments in release() to make it more readable -I attempted to turn the deck into a subclass, and was mostly successful, decoupling the deck from main
+    -ran out of time to do the enumeration system, but if final project is to come back here, thats the first thing I'm doing